 Training should always be the hardest part of the process.
 Racing should be the fun part.
 The time to celebrate all of your hard work.

-Have confidence in your training and you’ll get to the race so much more relaxed that you will feel totally in control in the race.
+So, have confidence in your training and you'll get to the race so much more relaxed.

 Workouts To Consider When Training For A Half Marathon